-Cats, especially fuzzy-wuzzy ones, can absorb different oils simply by rubbing their fur up against surfaces coated with the oil – whether that's your hands, the side of your diffuser, or even a counter with a stray droplet.
+Cats, especially fuzzy-wuzzy ones, can absorb different oils simply by rubbing their fur up against surfaces coated with the oil - whether that's your hands, the side of your essential oil diffuser, or even a counter with a stray droplet.

 Phenol toxicity can happen over long periods of time or quickly, depending on the level of exposure.
 The liver is often the organ that is most affected by harmful essential oils since it is where the body tries to process the compounds.

 As you can see, essential oil positioning can be a serious threat to your animal.
 As pet parents, it is your duty to research which essential oils are not safe for cats so you can avoid any kind of toxicity for your four-legged friend.

 Some common signs your kitty may have been exposed to harmful scents include:

 If you use essential oils and you notice any of these symptoms in your kitty, take her to the veterinary hospital immediately to treat them for essential oil poisoning.

 You can also call the ASCPA Animal Poison Control Center (APCC) at (888) 426-4435 for advice in emergency situations.
 They are open 24 hours a day, 365 days a year, bless their feline-loving hearts.

 What Essential Oil Scents Are Safe for Cats, Fur Real?